Turlock Man Accused Of Trying To Burn Home Twice Arrested On Arson Charges

 Lucas was booked into the Stanislaus County Jail and charged with eight felonies, including two counts of arson on an inhabited dwelling, and six counts of willful harm or injury to a child.

 The investigation into the case is ongoing.
-Anyone with information regarding this case is encouraged to contact Detective Gina Giovacchini by calling (209) 668-6539.MORE NEWS: Some Sacramento Area Clinics Offering Free Tickets To Six Flags Parks For People Who Get Their 1st COVID-19 Vaccine
+Anyone with information regarding this case is encouraged to contact Detective Gina Giovacchini by calling (209) 668-6539.MORE NEWS: Salida Security Officer Shoots Suspect In Fear of Partner's Life

 Callers can leave an anonymous tip by calling Crime Stoppers at (209) 521-4636 and may be eligible for a cash reward.